mbkma/pe-game-engine/README.md

 ## Acknowledgments

 Thanks to Joey de Vries for his great OpenGl tutorial at [https://learnopengl.com/](https://learnopengl.com/).
-Pelota is based on the code snippets from his tutorial.
+PE-Game-Engine is based on the code snippets from his tutorial.